paritytech/polkadot-staking-miner/README.md

 generate a rust codegen at compile-time that [subxt provides](https://github.com/paritytech/subxt).

-Runtime upgrades are handled by the polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallet `pallet-election-provider-multi-phase` or `frame_system`.
+Runtime upgrades are handled by the polkadot-staking-miner by upgrading storage constants and that will work unless there is a breaking change in the pallets `pallet-election-provider-multi-phase` or `frame_system`.

 Because detecting breaking changes when connecting to a RPC node when using